ThomasVanPoucke/AI/README.md

 <li>You don't need to be so rude!</li>
 </ul>

-You can extend this list with the following instruction.
+You can extend this list.
 The file <b>Strings/en-US/interaction.resw</b> contains 2 kind of key-value pairs.
 The ones ending with .question are the things you can say to Sara.
 For each <i>.question</i> there is a corresponding <i>.answer</i> record.
 This contains the response of Sara.